Equity by Design? On the Trade-Offs in Fairness-Driven Recommendation in Heterogeneous Two-Sided Markets: Conclusion

 \section{Conclusion}

-\looseness=-1 This work formalizes two-sided fairness under realistic heterogeneity and challenges two common assumptions in recommendation system design.
+This work formalizes two-sided fairness under realistic heterogeneity and challenges two common assumptions in recommendation system design.
 The first is that producer fairness is costly.
 While our results confirm that stricter exposure guarantees reduce average consumer utility—with drops of 15 - 25\% at $k=10$ under full fairness—they also reveal that moderate fairness constraints ($\gamma \approx 0.3$–$0.6$) can \textit{increase} business metrics such as Sell-Through Rate and Gross Merchandise Value by diversifying exposure away from saturated producers.
 The trade-off is real, but not zero - sum.

-\looseness=-1 The second assumption is that consumer fairness is adequately captured by aggregate objectives.
+The second assumption is that consumer fairness is adequately captured by aggregate objectives.
 We show that optimizing for mean or max-min individual utility leaves substantial variance across consumer groups, with disadvantaged segments receiving 20 - 40\% lower relevance than advantaged ones.
 CVaR optimization compresses this distribution, improving worst-group outcomes without meaningful degradation elsewhere.
 For platforms serving heterogeneous populations, group-level objectives are not optional refinements but necessary safeguards.

-\looseness=-1 Methodologically, we extend two-sided fairness from soft single-item allocations to discrete multi-item recommendations, the setting that real platforms actually face.
+Methodologically, we extend two-sided fairness from soft single-item allocations to discrete multi-item recommendations, the setting that many practical platforms more closely resemble.
 We show that the ``free fairness'' phenomenon—where producer constraints impose no consumer cost—disappears in this regime.
-We introduce CVaR as a tractable consumer-side objective and demonstrate that business constraints can be integrated directly into the optimization rather than treated as post-hoc adjustments.
-Scalable solvers (LP relaxation with rounding, Augmented Lagrangian) match exact MIP solutions at a fraction of the runtime, making fairness-aware allocation practical for production systems.
+We use CVaR as a tractable consumer-side objective and integrate business constraints directly into the optimization rather than treating them as post-hoc diagnostics.
+The exact, LP-based, and gradient-based solvers should therefore be read as tools for instantiating and studying the framework, not as a claim that a single global optimization layer is immediately deployable in every production recommender. \\